What is the current status of this program?

 The Environmental Justice Thriving Communities Grantmaking Program is part of the EPA’s Environmental and Climate Justice Program.
 It selected multiple grantmakers around the nation to reduce barriers and increase the efficiency of the awards process for federal environmental justice (EJ) grants.

-The types of subgrants will be:
+The types of subgrants planned were:

 • Tier I, Assessment: fixed amount, $150,000, duration 1 year